Master's Degree

 c) Know and know how to apply the criteria of priority of sources to determine the applicable rules in each case, and especially that of conformity with the rules, principles and constitutional values.

-d) Interpret legal texts from an interdisciplinary perspective using legal principles and social, ethical and deontological values and principles as analysis tools.
+d) Interpret legal texts from an interdisciplinary perspective using legal principles and social, ethical and deontological values and principles as analytical tools.

 e) Provide a convincing legal argument on a theoretical issue relating to various legal matters.

-f) Resolve practical cases in accordance with current positive law, which involves the prior preparation of material, the identification of problematic issues, the selection and interpretation of the applicable positive law data and the reasoned exposition of the subsumption.
+f) Resolve practical cases in accordance with current positive law, which implies the prior preparation of material, the identification of problematic issues, the selection and interpretation of applicable positive law data and the reasoned exposition of the subsumption.

 g) Skillfully and accurately handle legal language and terminology specific to the different branches of law: draft legal documents in an orderly and comprehensible manner.
 Communicate legal ideas, arguments and reasoning orally and in writing, using the appropriate registers in each context.

-h) Use information and communications technologies to search for and obtain legal information (legislation, jurisprudence databases, bibliography, etc.), as well as work and communication tools.
+h) Use information and communications technologies to search for and obtain legal information (legislation and jurisprudence databases, bibliographies, etc.), as well as work and communication tools.

 The Master's degree is designed so that graduates can prove their professional training upon completion, allowing them to correctly and adequately practice both the profession of Lawyer and Attorney and their professional insertion.
 In addition, it offers graduates the appropriate preparation to successfully pass the final evaluation test that certifies their professional training for the practice of Lawyer and Attorney, which is essential for official membership in the bar association for graduates.
 It is also a very valuable training complement for the performance of the legal profession.